rosell-dk/webp-convert/docs/converters.md

 #### the `autofilter` option
 Turns auto-filter on.
 This algorithm will spend additional time optimizing the filtering strength to reach a well-balanced quality.
 Unfortunately, it is extremely expensive in terms of computation.
 It takes about 5-10 times longer to do a conversion.
 A 1MB picture which perhaps typically takes about 2 seconds to convert, will takes about 15 seconds to convert with auto-filter.
 So in most cases, you will want to leave this at its default, which is off.

+#### the `low-memory` option
+Reduce memory usage of lossy encoding at the cost of ~30% longer encoding time and marginally larger output size.
+Default: `false`.
+Read more in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

 #### final words on cwebp
 The `cwebp` binary has more options than we cared to implement.
 They can however easily be implemented, if there is an interest.
 View the options [here](https://developers.google.com/speed/webp/docs/cwebp).